10 Facts You Should Know about Your VA home loan!

 10. Buy a condo, townhome, multi-unit or mobile home with a VA loan

-You can buy many types of properties with a VA loan, including a single-family (free-standing) home, a home of up to four units, condos and even manufactured homes.
+You can buy many types of properties with a VA loan, including a single-family (free-standing) home, a home of up to four units, condos and even manufactured homes (some rules appy).
+The VA loan cap is different for multi-units properties, they are higher.
+The link listed in item # 2 outlines those caps.

 For condos specifically, the VA maintains a list of approved condominium communities.
 Veterans can search by city, state, or even condominium name on VA’s condo search tool.
 The list is quite lengthy.
 Check for your desired city.